HTTPArchive/har.fyi/src/content/docs/guides/getting-started.md

     ![BigQuery HTTPArchive pinned](./bigquery-httparchive-dataset-pinned.png)

 9. Let's run a quick sample query to confirm access is all working.
-Navigate to the `all` dataset and select the `pages` table:
+Navigate to the `crawl` dataset and select the `pages` table:

     ![BigQuery summary_pages tables](./bigquery-summary_pages.png)